 Appreciating the morning hour at the Pacific Ocean

-As I came back from the beach my fellows already came back and were eating breakfast.
+As I came back from the beach, my fellows already came back and were eating breakfast.
 I joined them.
-Before hitting the road we left our Landlords all other camping equipment we did not leave in Milford Sound.
+Before hitting the road, we left our Landlords all other camping equipment we did not leave in Milford Sound.
 We had only less than four hours ride ahead of us.
 As the day before I did not expect anything of that day.
 I was only happy that this was the end of our fixed travel schedule.
 We were to stay a bit less than twenty-four hours in one hotel.
-It meant, it was possible for me to leave my company and sightsee on my own.
+It meant it was possible for me to leave my company and sightsee on my own.
 In particular, that already one or two of my fellows revealed that walking streets of a city is nothing of interest for them.

 The wedding haka.
-One of YouTube videos I watched, while prepping for my New Zealand journey.
+One of the YouTube videos I watched, while prepping for my New Zealand journey.
 I think watching haka either performed for tourists by Maoris or during a haka contest should be on any bucket list in New Zealand.
 Plus of course the background explanation by a local guide.

 CHRISTCHURCH.
 YES ON THE LAST DAY IN NEW ZEALAND IT IS TRAVELING AGAIN